TGlock/G9/README.md

 ## Minimal ##

-G9 is a minimalist Node.js ~~framework~~ library written by me just to learn and experiment.
+A minimalist Node.js ~~framework~~ library written by me just to learn and experiment.

-G9 focuses on simplicity and developer experience and includes only essential features needed to get started.

 ### Features ###